 Excerpt from a past edition of OhioTraveler by Robert Carpenter

-According to a recent survey 27 percent of the U.S. population believe in ghosts.
-Their primary conviction being that they have seen one.
-The cause is unexplained by ghost hunters, but they claim that there are geographic determinations that allow mystical things to “break through” more frequently in some locations than others.
+According to a recent survey, 27 percent of the U.S. population believes in ghosts.
+Their primary conviction is that they have seen one.
+The cause is unexplained by ghost hunters, but they claim that there are geographic determinations that allow mystical things to “breakthrough” more frequently in some locations than others.
 Notably, there is an area in southeast Ohio bordering Hocking and Vinton counties that seems to be such a place.
-Perhaps it should be taken into account that it is the least populated and most heavily forested locale in the state.
+Perhaps it should be taken into account that it is the state’s least populated and most heavily forested locale.

 Zaleski in Vinton County is a good place to start—directions are easy from there.
-Located between the town of Mineral and Lake Hope State Park, there are no roads that can be driven to Moonville—never were—although a present-day township two-lane gets you within walking distance.
-The only access residents had was the railroad that could be walked, or a ride hitched on a passing freight.
+Located between the town of Mineral and Lake Hope State Park, no roads can be driven to Moonville—never were—although a present-day two-lane township gets you within walking distance.
+The only access residents had was the railroad that could be walked or a ride hitched on a passing freight.
 That alone explains the inordinate number of deaths that occurred, worsened by liberal indulgence in Moonville moonshine.

-The line was ultimately abandoned and the rails pulled up in 1988, but the tunnel is accessible and the old right of way easily followed, with plans for a “rail trail” in the works.
-However there are several bridges and miles of roadbed to be refurbished—that is, if there continues to be enough hikers willing to whistle past the graveyard that was within spitting distance of the tracks.
+The line was ultimately abandoned, and the rails pulled up in 1988, but the tunnel is accessible, and the old right of way easily followed, with plans for a “rail trail” in the works.
+However, there are several bridges and miles of roadbed to be refurbished—that is, if there continue to be enough hikers willing to whistle past the graveyard that was within spitting distance of the tracks.

 But that’s not the end of the ghost story.
-Departing in the direction of the Hocking County, SR 278 skirting Lake Hope State Park would appear on the map to be the best means back to civilization.
-However, the desolate, isolated nature of this road gives a lot of people the willies.
-The heavy pine forests on both sides of the road, under different circumstances might be considered quite beautiful, but here the woodlands seem to close in on you and take your breath away for a wholly different reason than the observation of southern Ohio splendor.
+Departing in the direction of Hocking County, SR 278 skirting Lake Hope State Park would appear on the map to be the best means back to civilization.
+However, this road’s desolate, isolated nature gives many people the willies.
+The heavy pine forests on both sides of the road, under different circumstances, might be considered quite beautiful, but here the woodlands seem to close in on you and take your breath away for a wholly different reason than the observation of southern Ohio splendor.
 If you have claustrophobic tendencies, keep the tranquilizers handy.

 This stretch is so lonely it is hard to believe that it once encompassed a thriving community with a general store, post office, and school.
-If you dare to explore some of the semi-cleared areas you might discover, by kicking the pine needles aside, some of the old stone foundations.
-But there is one thing along this otherwise abandoned artery that you will not need an acute sense of observation for.
-Without warning the remains of a huge stone furnace comes at you from the west berm like a sucker punch.
+If you dare to explore some of the semi-cleared areas, you might discover some of the old stone foundations by kicking the pine needles aside.
+But there is one thing along this otherwise abandoned artery for which you will not need an acute sense of observation.
+Without warning, the remains of a huge stone furnace come at you from the west berm like a sucker punch.
 It’s all that’s left of the primitive smelting operation that extracted iron ore and occupied almost everyone in Hope.
 It’s interesting in bright daylight, but few people have the courage to tread the grounds at night.

-Ash Cave has long been known for the haunting echoes of waterfalls, winding trails, and the dark depression of it recess cave.
-Many are convinced that it is more beautiful in winter than summer.
-Often the cascading waterfall transforms into a shimmering figurine of frozen elegance and the leafless trees reveal formations not discernible in the thick foliage of summer.
+Ash Cave has long been known for the haunting echoes of waterfalls, winding trails, and the dark depression of its recess cave.
+Many are convinced that it is more beautiful in winter than in summer.
+Often the cascading waterfall transforms into a shimmering figurine of frozen elegance, and the leafless trees reveal formations not discernible in the thick foliage of summer.

-Often hikers are mesmerized by the surroundings and the goose bumps rising on the backs of their necks are attributed to the awesome beauty and coolness of the forest.
-But inevitably when it happens a shadowy figure of a woman in 1920s attire is seen following along on the trail.
+Often hikers are mesmerized by the surroundings, and the goosebumps rising on the backs of their necks are attributed to the awesome beauty and coolness of the forest.
+But inevitably, when it happens, a shadowy figure of a woman in 1920s attire is seen following along on the trail.
 Unlike the poltergeists of Moonville tunnel, there is no history to indicate who she is.
-There are also night tours that are not meant to be ghost-hunting expeditions, but then ghosts have never been known to follow the rules.
+Night tours are not meant to be ghost-hunting expeditions, but ghosts have never been known to follow the rules.
 Lights described as greenish-yellow often dart around in the trees—up and down, back and forth they shimmy, sometimes putting on a show for several minutes before disappearing into the forest.
-Usually park rangers make no attempt at explaining them.
+Usually, park rangers make no attempt to explain them.

-A little farther west you can catch SR 664 that will take you north to Old Man’s Cave in Hocking State Park.
-The name is derived from the fact that a man in the early 1800’s lived in the cave with his hunting hounds.
+A little farther west, you can catch SR 664, which will take you north to Old Man’s Cave in Hocking State Park.
+The name is derived from the fact that a man in the early 1800’s lived in a cave with his hunting hounds.
 Described as a hermit—what else could he be? —Richard Roe lived most of his life in the cave located on the north wall of the main gorge.
 One cold morning he descended the wall to the stream below and found it frozen over.
 Foolishly—for a mountain man—he used the butt of his muzzleloader to break the ice, accidentally discharging the load into his face.